-The Company operates and reports in one segment, which focuses on the utilization of biomarker technology to identify enzyme targets associated with serious common diseases and then designing novel compounds to attack those targets.
+The Company operates and reports in one segment, which consists of the development of a drug class called Protein Phosphatase 2A inhibitors.
 The Company's operating segment is reported in a manner consistent with the internal reporting provided to the Company's Chief Operating Decision Maker, which is the Company's President and Chief Executive Officer.